-Bonus Credits are granted in a Plan Year after June 1, 1986.
-Bonus Credits for working 1,500 hours or more will not be counted toward your Vesting Service or eligibility for a pension.
-However, they will be used in calculating the amount of your pension.
+Bonus Credits are granted in Plan Years beginning on and after June 1, 1986.
+Bonus Credits will not be counted toward your Vesting Service or eligibility for a pension; however, they will be used in calculating the amount of your pension.

 There is no limit to the number of Pension and Bonus Credits that you can earn during the time you work in Covered Employment.
-When you retire, your monthly pension benefit will be calculated using all of the Pension and Bonus Credits you have earned.
+When you retire, your monthly pension benefit will be calculated using all of the Pension and Bonus Credits you have earned that have not been lost due to a permanent Break in Service (see page 10).